Primary pigmented nodular adrenocortical disease

-Primary pigmented nodular adrenocortical disease (PPNAD) was first coined in 1984 by Carney et al. It often occurs in association with Carney complex (CNC).
-CNC is a rare syndrome that involves the formation of abnormal tumours that cause endocrine hyperactivity.
+Primary pigmented nodular adrenocortical disease (PPNAD) was first reported in 1984 by Carney et al. PPNAD is a rare form of adrenocorticotropic hormone (ACTH)-independent Cushing's syndrome, resulting in the enlargement of the cortex of the adrenal glands.

-PPNAD arises due to the enlargement of the cortex of the adrenal glands, resulting in Cushing's syndrome that is independent of the pituitary hormone ACTH.
+It often occurs in association with Carney complex (CNC), a rare syndrome that involves the formation of abnormal tumours that cause endocrine hyperactivity.